AliSoftware/alisoftware.github.io/_posts/2015-08-29-fun-with-functions.md

 There is actually a third way to achieve that: using _currying_.
 [Currying](https://en.wikipedia.org/wiki/Currying) is the idea of transforming a function that takes multiple parameters into a function that takes one parameter and returns another function (which in turn takes the next parameter and return a function… until all parameters have been consumed and it returns the final value).
 This technique allows you to do partial application of a function, which can be very powerful and useful in some cases.

-In Swift, we can very easily change a method with mulitple parameters into a currying method, by replacing commas separating the parameters with a closing parenthesis immediately followed by a reopening one.
+In Swift, we can very easily change a method with multiple parameters into a currying method, by replacing commas separating the parameters with a closing parenthesis immediately followed by a reopening one.
 So let's reuse our very first implementation of `isMultiple` but transform that into a currying function:

 ```swift
 func isMultiple(multiplier: Int)(value: Int) -> Bool {